 History of Flower Horn

-Flower horn Fishes are man-made hybrid fishes, which have close relatedness to the hybrid red parrotfish and few other cichlids.
+Flower horn Fishes are man-made hybrid fishes, which have close relatedness to the hybrid red parrotfish and a few other cichlids.
 Initially, Flowerhorns were called Luohans, but the detailed history of this fish is still unclear as they were not documented properly.

 Types of Flowerhorn Fish